SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_Fourier_processing.rst

 In addition, iteration through the visibility data can be on various orders::

 + By time
-+ By frequency
++ By row
 + By w

-The Visibility API should support these forms of iteration.
+The Visibility API supports these forms of iteration.

 The pattern used in these algorithms is abstracted in the following diagram: